ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.13.2022
+- Worked on the sorting algorithm project.
+I'm started to feel discouraged again and haven't been motivate to code since I got rejected from 150 <--- ONE HUNDRED FIFTY companies last time and I'm getting more rejections now.
+If this field needs workers so bad then why on Earth can't I get a job???
+I've show my resume to friends, family and colleagues, polished it almost 50 times now over the past 2 years, worked on projects almost every day....GOD.

 9.12.2022
 - I applied to 2 contracts for front end development.
 I would love to have both, but one of them in particular is just HTML.
 THAT would be a great thing to have just to blast through during my down time at work.
 Also, I found a HTML/CSS/JS Sorting Algorithm visualizer project that I plan on rebuilding in React.
 I think it would show a different level of understanding of how software works in regards to data processing.
 Anyone can learn HTML.
 Engineers learn about Big O.